-(Approved for 18.25 hours of CE credits by the NY State Education Department's State Board for Social Work for NY State LCSWs and LMSWs)
+(Approved for 18.25 hours of CE credits by the NY State Education Department's State Board for Social Work for NY State LCSWs and LMSWs) and by the EMDR International Association

 Eye Movement Desensitization and Reprocessing (EMDR) is, perhaps, the most exciting psychotherapeutic development in the past twenty-five years.
 Research has repeatedly shown its effectiveness in treating Post Traumatic Stress Disorder (PTSD) and led to EMDR being recommended for treatment of PTSD by agencies in this country and abroad.
 In addition, many clinicians have found EMDR to be effective with a variety of other psychological problems and issues.